-My mindset was so negative, and God forbid I kept it open long enough to hear something different something I didn’t tell myself.
-But then again, I was eighteen, I believed I had everything already figured out.
+My mindset was so negative, and God forbid I kept it open long enough to hear something different, something I didn’t tell myself.
+But then again, I was eighteen, and I believed I had everything already figured out.

-“Hi Bill!”
+“Hi, Bill!”
 Shouted the room.
-I believe I had a five second delay with the response.
+I believe I had a five-second delay with the response.
 As I sat in my chair, people in front of me, turned around and smiled, welcoming me.
-I continued to hear others whisper, “welcome!”
-With my legs crossed, head up, eyes open.
-The one thing I continued to remind myself was to listen, just listen.
+I continued to hear others whisper welcomes to me as I sat with my legs crossed, head up, eyes open.
+I continued to remind myself to listen, just listen.
 As minutes passed, people in the meeting started to read from clear view plastic papers.
 I did not understand the readings.
-“How it Works” or “The Preamble“ for some reason they sounded like the rules of this whole AA thing.
-During the last reading I did space out a bit.
-Going back to my original thought, “why am I here?!”
+“How it Works” or “The Preamble,” they sounded like the rules of this whole AA thing.
+During the last reading, I did space out returning to my original thought, “Why am I here?”

 “Please welcome our speaker Heather” Everyone started to clap.
-Off guard, I placed my coffee cup down and clapped as well.
-“Wow, what an honor to be here,” she stated and smiled.
-“My name is Heather and I am an alcoholic!”
-“Hi Heather!”
-Shouted the room, again I gave a delayed whisper.
+Off guard, I placed my coffee cup down and clapped.
+“Wow, what an honor to be here,” she stated smiling.
+“My name is Heather, and I am an alcoholic!”
+“Hi, Heather!”
+Shouted the room, again, I gave a delayed whisper.

-“TWELVE YEARS of a wonderful life given to me by this program, and most important by the Grace of God.”
-She proceeded to go into detail of what happened, what it was like, and how bad it got.
-She went into detail of who was in her life and who eventually left.
-As she told her story I thought of mine.
-I pictured my loved ones faces, the storm I have created, my stomach started to turn.
-To think of the unforgivable damage, I have done and how it may be so concrete at this point that I will never be able to fix it.
-As tears began to fill her eyes, they started to fill mine as well.
+“12 years of a wonderful life given to me by this program.”
+She proceeded to go into detail about what happened, what it was like, and how bad it got.
+She talked about who was in her life and who eventually left.
+As she told her story, I thought of mine.
+I pictured my loved ones’ faces, the storm I created, my stomach started to turn.
+To think of the unforgivable damage I had done and how it may be so concrete at this point I will never be able to fix it.
+As tears began to fill her eyes, they started to fill mine.
 For once, in a long time, I heard someone else’s voice rather than my own.
-Identifying, listening, and most important relating.
+Identifying, listening, and, most importantly, relating.

 Once she finished her story with, “Thank you for letting me share,” everyone in the room clapped and smiled.
 I looked around and saw others wipe away a tear or two but smiled.
-One by one hands started to raise, begging to be picked.
+One-by-one hands rose, begging to be picked.
 Unafraid to place their thoughts and feelings out in the air.
 Congratulating Heather on her success and her story, also for being vulnerable enough to share it with others.
-The stories I heard the strangers that surrounded me share, were simply beautiful.
+The stories I heard the strangers that surrounded me share were simply beautiful.
 Also breathtaking with some.
 Words of wisdom and encouragement, but messages filled with love.

-Feeling so emotionally overwhelmed I held on to the steering wheel with a tight grip.
-Lucky for me each light on the road turned green, so I felt as if I was escaping faster from what I just experienced.
+Feeling so emotionally overwhelmed, I held on to the steering wheel with a tight grip.
+Luckily, each light on the road turned green.
+I felt I was escaping faster from what I just experienced.
 I began to cry, no not just a tear or two, I mean cry.